LM-Fighter-10/Task-Management-System/README.md

 ## Overview

-This repository is based on the original project [Task-Management-System-Zidio](https://github.com/bk110306/Task-Management-System-Zidio), developed by Muhammad Burhan Khan and contributors.
+This repository is based on the original project [Task-Management-System-Zidio](https://github.com/bk110306/Task-Management-System-Zidio), developed by Me & Muhammad Burhan Khan.
 I was a contributor to the original repository and have created this fork to continue development and introduce new features independently.

 The Task Management System is a web application designed to help teams efficiently create, assign, track, and manage tasks.
 It includes role-based access control, real-time task updates, and secure authentication to enhance collaboration and improve task organization.